flexera-public/rightscale_cookbooks/cookbooks/rightscale/README.md

 this action is skipped.
 Note: once security updates are enabled they can not be disabled.

-The 'rightscale::install_rightimage_extras' recipe installs the package 'rightimage-extras'.
-This package ensures all packages required by a ServerTemplate or cookbook are installed.
+The `rightscale::install_rightimage_extras` recipe installs the package `rightimage-extras`.
+This ensures that all non-rightscale created images have the same packages as a RightImage does.

 ## USAGE: